ajithvcoder/planercnn_customimages/README.md

 C. Proper method of annotating and constructing custom dataset - (working)
     it was observered that plane info,segmentation,depth images is a important while training .
 So need to find methods to properly annotate and construct the info in accordance with the parameters in planercnn

-    - method to genrate clean depth images similar to scannet or redwoods dataset - (pending)
+   method to genrate clean depth images similar to scannet or redwoods dataset - (pending)

+   it seems that we need a stero camera to genrate such perfect point cloud depth map. so i have took from [redwood indoor reconstruction dataset](http://redwood-data.org/indoor/dataset.html)
+    Able to Genrate custom segmentations without point cloud with this reprository - https://github.com/chaowang15/RGBDPlaneDetection plane info is given by the repo

 D. Custom images Training from checkpoint - (pending)